jyellick/obc-docs/protocol-spec.md

 ### 3.2.2 World State
+The *world state* of a peer refers to the collection of the *states* of all the deployed chaincodes.
+Further, the state of a chaincode is represented as a collection of key-value pairs.
+Thus, logically, the world state of a peer is also a collection of key-value pairs where key consists of a tuple `{chaincodeID, ckey}`.
+Here, we use the term `key` to represent a key in the world state i.e., a tuple `{chaincodeID, ckey}` and we use the term `cKey` to represent a unique key within a chaincode.

+For the purpose of the description below, `chaincodeID` is assumed to be a valid utf8 string and `ckey` and the `value` can be a sequence of one or more arbitrary bytes.

 #### 3.2.2.1 Hashing the world state
+During the functioning of an OBC network, many occasions such as committing transactions and synchronizing peers may require computing a crypto-hash of the world state observed by a peer.
+For instance, the consensus protocol may require to ensure that a *minimun* number of peers in the network observe the same world state.

+Since, computing the crypto-hash of the world state could be an expensive operation, this is highly desirable to organize the world state such that it enables an efficient crypto-hash computation of the world state when a change occurs in the world state.
+Further, different organization designs may be suitable under different workloads conditions.

+Since the OBC is expected to function under a variety of scenarios leading to different workloads conditions, a pluggable mechanism is supported for organizing the world state.

 #### 3.2.2.1.1 Bucket-tree

-The *world state* is assumed to be a collection of *key-values*.
-A key is composed of two components namely chaincodeID and keyWithinChaincode.
-For the purpose of the description below, the former component is assumed to be a valid utf8 string and the later component can be an arbitrary bytes and further, the two components of the key are assumed to be separated by a `nil` byte.
+*Bucket-tree* is one of the implementations for organizing the world state.
+For the purpose of the description below, a key in the world state is represented as a concatenation of the two components (`chaincodeID` and `ckey`)  separated by a `nil` byte i.e., `key` = `chaincodeID`+`nil`+`cKey`.

 This method models a *merkle-tree* on top of buckets of a *hash table* in order to compute the crypto-hash of the *world state*.

 At the core of this method, the *key-values* of the world state are assumed to be stored in a hash-table that consists of a pre-decided number of buckets (`numBuckets`).
-A hash function (`hashFunction`) is employed to determine the bucket number that contains a given key.
+A hash function (`hashFunction`) is employed to determine the bucket number that should contain a given key.
+Please note that the `hashFunction` does not represent a crypto-hash method such as SHA3, rather this is a regular programming languages hash function that decides the bucket number for a given key.

 For modeling the merkle-tree, the ordered buckets act as leaf nodes of the tree - lowest numbered bucket being the left most leaf node in the tree.
 For constructing the second-last level of the tree, a pre-decided number of leaf nodes (`maxGroupingAtEachLevel`), starting from left, are grouped together and for each such group, a node is inserted at the second-last level that acts as a common parent for all the leaf nodes in the group.
 Note that the number of children for the last parent node may be less than `maxGroupingAtEachLevel`.
 This grouping method of constructing the next higher level is repeated until the root node of the tree is constructed.